AdmiralKimchi/AI/README.md

 # JARVIS
-A virtual personal assistant and conversational bot (under construction)
+A virtual personal assistant for Windows and conversational bot